NickGrunert/master-thesis/modules/02_algorithm.typ

     This process is achieved through the analysis of the derivatives of each surface in all directions, including the x, y, and magnitude values.
     In each of these directions, the algorithm seeks to identify regions exhibiting approximately constant or close values.
     These regions will henceforth be designated as plateaus, as visualizing the data reveals the ideal representation of a perfect surface.
-    The final result will be an equal-valued combination of the three directions.
+    The final result will be a score between 0 and 1 for each surface, which itself is an equal-valued combination of the three directions.

-    The objective function for each surface is defined by the multiplication of its size by the number of coherent values.
-    The score in question is inherently constrained within the interval from 0 to 1, with 1 representing the maximum attainable score, as required.
-    As previously stated, the algorithm calculates the surface area squared in order to assign greater rewards to surfaces of greater size in comparison to smaller surfaces.
-    Consequently, a large surface with optimal values will achieve a higher score than two smaller surfaces with perfect values.
-    However, a small surface with imperfect values will perform better than a large surface with numerous incoherent values.

     A failsafe has been incorporated to address the issue of surfaces exhibiting characteristics indicative of undersegmentation, such as the presence of multiple plateaus indicating a merge of at least two surfaces into a single one.
     At present, the penalty is excessively severe in that it results in the surfaces' score being reduced to zero in such cases.